cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 The key takeaway is the following:

-The actual update of the entry's value is done holding a lock, but only so to protect the internal state of the ConcurrentDictionary.
+The actual update of the entry's value is done holding a lock, but only so to protect the internal state of the dictionary instance itself.
 The `updateValueFactory` method is *not* called holding this lock.
 Since the whole procedure could be executed many times for the same key and the same `AddOrUpdate()` call site - due to contention of multiple threads executing in parallel, the `updateValueFactory` method could be called multiple times before the resulting value is